 Why call it a “Gospel Community”?

 The gospel means “good news.”
 It is the basic message that God made Christ who had no sin to be sin for us, so that in Him we might become the righteousness of God (2 Corinthians 5:21).
-The outcome of belief in Jesus as Lord is never merely individual.
-God’s promise is to create a new humanity.
+Through union with Christ we are not only brought into a personal relationship with God, but we are also brought into a new family made up of other believers in Jesus Christ.
 A “Gospel Community” displays that truth!
 Our Sunday morning gathering is a larger living illustration of the power of the gospel to save and transform a people.
 Therefore, a GC is a smaller reflection of that reality in our homes and neighborhoods.

 We encourage participation in a GC because it’s a great way to get to know people in our church and take steps toward maturity in Christ.